Federal Work Study

 8. Need an Off-Campus placement?
 Contact the Employment Services Coordinator in Career Connections.

 - Not every student is eligible for FWS!
-Students must be in 6 units and meet Title IV eligibility requirements, award amounts vary and start at $3,000 for the academic year.
+Students must be in 6 + CPOS units and meet Title IV eligibility requirements, award amounts vary and start at $4,000 for the academic year.

 - Need to check eligibility?
-Contact our FWS Coordinator Alejandra Aguirre
+Contact our FWS Coordinator email@example.com

-- Timesheets are due the 20th of each month to the (to the FWS Coordinator).
+- Timesheets are due the 20th of each month (to the FWS Coordinator).

-- Timecards received late will be processed the following month.
+- Timesheet received late will be processed the following month.
 We are currently setting up Adobe Sign timecards and will communicate to students and supervisors when the process is complete.

 - FWS will only pay for hours the student works as of the date they are cleared to work by HR.
 FWS students can work no more than 8 hours a day or 20 hours a week.

-Do Not Allow a Student to Work Until They Have Been Cleared to Work by HR!
+Do Not Allow a Student to Work Until They Have Been Cleared to Work by HR and the Financial Aid Office!

-Students Who Work Before They Clear HR Must Be Paid Out of Your Department's Funds!
+Students Who Work Before They are Cleared by both departments Must Be Paid Out of Your Department's Funds!